 Ec 101.
 Selected Topics in Economics.
 Units to be determined by arrangement with the instructor; offered by announcement.
 Topics to be determined by instructor.
 Instructors: Staff, visiting lecturers.

 Ec/Psy 109.
 Frontiers in Behavioral Economics.
 9 units (3-0-6), first term.
 Prerequisites: Ec 11.
 Behavioral economics studies agents who are biologically limited in computational ability, willpower and pure self-interest.
 An important focus is how those limits interact with economic institutions and firm behavior.
 This reading-driven course will cover new papers that are interesting and draw attention to a topic of importance to economics.
 Readings will cover lab and field experiments, axiomatic models of behavioral phenomena, and welfare.
 Each weekly discussion will begin with a 10-minute overview, then an inspection of the paper’s scientific machinery, judge whether its conclusions are justified, and speculate about the scope of its generalizability.
 It should help students as referees and as writers.
 Assignments are two 1000-word summary-critiques.
-Not offered 2017–18.
+Instructor: Camerer.

 Ec/ACM/CS 112.
 Bayesian Statistics.
-9 units (3-0-6); third term.
-Prerequisites: Ma 3, ACM/EE 116 or equivalent.
+9 units (3-0-6); second term.
+Prerequisites: Ma 3, ACM/EE/IDS 116 or equivalent.
 This course provides an introduction to Bayesian Statistics and its applications to data analysis in various fields.
 Topics include: discrete models, regression models, hierarchical models, model comparison, and MCMC methods.
 The course combines an introduction to basic theory with a hands-on emphasis on learning how to use these methods in practice so that students can apply them in their own work.
 Previous familiarity with frequentist statistics is useful but not required.
 Instructor: Rangel.

 Ec 117.
 Matching Markets.
-9 units (3-0-6); third term.
+9 units (3-0-6); second term.
 We will tackle the fundamental question of how to allocate resources and organize exchange in the absence of prices.
 Examples includes finding a partner, allocating students to schools, and matching donors to patients in the context of organ transplantations.
 While the main focus will be on formal models, we will also reason about the practical implications of the theory.
 Instructor: Pomatto.

 Ec 121 ab.
 Theory of Value.
 9 units (3-0-6); first, second terms.
 Prerequisites: Ec 11 and Ma 1b (may be taken concurrently).
 A study of consumer preference, the structure and conduct of markets, factor pricing, measures of economic efficiency, and the interdependence of markets in reaching a general equilibrium.
-Instructors: Border, Saito.
+Instructors: Border, Echenique.

 Ec 122.
 Econometrics.
 9 units (3-0-6); first term.
 Prerequisites: Ma 3.
 The application of statistical techniques to the analysis of economic data.
 Instructor: Sherman.